 Many seniors wonder when to sign up for Medicare.
-You can enroll at 65 or depending on your circumstances, you can sign up for Medicare before 65.
+You can enroll at 65 or depending on your health, you can sign up for Medicare before 65.

-You will need to manually enroll in Medicare if you’re not receiving either of these benefits during your IEP.
+You will need to manually enroll in Medicare if you’re not receiving either of these benefits during your Initial Enrollment Period (IEP).

-Medicare eligibility means making important decisions about your health coverage.
+Signing up for Medicare means making important decisions about your health coverage.
 Many questions come to mind as we take that next step in life towards retirement.

 Common questions include: